Woolly hare: Conservation status

-The woolly hare has a wide range but is a generally uncommon species, and its population is described as "very low except in a few favoured areas".
+The woolly hare has a wide range but is a generally uncommon species, and its population is described as "very low except in a few favoured areas" in Smith and Johnston's 2019 assessment of the species.
 It is hunted for its meat and fur, and in some areas suitable habitat is being destroyed, resulting in fragmenting of populations and the inability of individuals to make local migrations.
-In Nepal and China it is present in some protected areas.
-The International Union for Conservation of Nature has assessed it as being a least-concern species, though in India it is considered endangered.
-The species' genome was sequenced in 2024.
+In Nepal and China, it is present in some protected areas.
+The International Union for Conservation of Nature considers it as being a least-concern species, though in India it is considered endangered.
+In China, it has been listed on the 2023 List of Terrestrial Wildlife with Important Ecological, Scientific and Social Values.